ErikPGJ/python_solo/MISC_CONVENTIONS.md

 data_item_id : SOAR uses this term in SOAR's datasets tables.
 Appears to be same as "item_id".

+Note: Can not find this term in SOL-SGS-TN-0009, "Metadata Definition for Solar Orbiter Science Data", 2/6.

 DC : Dictionary (Python type).

 DOM : Day-Of-Month